top of page

 Disabilities and Accommodations at AWP23

 I was happy to see that accommodations were high on the priority list for AWP.
-My friend and fellow panelist Leticia Garcia Bradford was equipped with an electric scooter.
-This helped her navigate the five floors of the conference center.
-Each room had a designated area reserved for wheelchairs and scooters.
-It was nice to see many of the attendees benefiting from this.
+My friend and fellow panelist Leticia Garcia Bradford was equipped with an electric scooter, which helped her navigate the five floors of the conference center.
+Each room had a designated area reserved for wheelchairs and scooters, and it was nice to see many of the attendees benefit from this.

 Front-row seats were available to accommodate other disabilities and provide space for Deaf patrons to be situated in front of the interpreters.